 4. Tararua (GIS): Number of Tararua turbines predicted as visible by GIS

-In Table 1, we report the descriptive statistics for two different samples we have used in our estimations.
-Approximately 34% and 36% of the houses sold have the visibility to turbines in both Ashhurst (1995-2008) and merged Ashhurst and Milson (2005-2008) samples respectively Table 3 prints the correlations of all variables for two different sub-samples included in the regression analysis.
+In Table 2, we report the descriptive statistics for two different samples we have used in our estimations.
+Approximately 34% and 36% of the houses sold have the visibility to turbines in both Ashhurst (1995-2008) and merged Ashhurst and Milson (2005-2008) samples respectively.
+Table 3 prints the correlations of all variables for two different sub-samples included in the regression analysis.
 We didn’t observe high correlations among the variables included in each regression.

 4. RESULTS AND DISCUSSION